 - Location: Downtown (Spirit Square)

-Results of the survey will be collected into a summary report that will be published in October 2022.
+Results of the survey will be collected into a summary report that be available in Fall 2022.
 This report will provide insights and recommendations from engagement with the community to help inform the City as it considers formalizing changes to the water restrictions bylaws.

 Contact: Steven Roehr, Water Manager